 To connect to the CSE login servers, run:

-ssh -Y email@example.com(replace username with your CSE account name.)
-Enter your password and you can now access (almost) the same environment as a CSE lab computer.
+ssh -Y firstname.lastname@example.org(replace username with your CSE account name.)
+Enter your password and you may now run commands like ical, priv commands, acc commands and many others.

-Installing PuTTY and XMingRun the setup programs for PuTTY and Xming.
+Installing PuTTY and XMingRun the setup program(s) for PuTTY and Xming.
 We suggest that you choose the default options for the installation, and choose the options to create icons for PuTTY and Xming on the desktop.
-Xming must be running before you run PuTTY.
-When it is running, you will see an X icon in the system tray (the bottom right hand side of your Windows screen).
-If you forget, you can always run it after running PuTTY, even if you are logged on to the CSE login server.

 Configuring PuTTY and XMingWhen you run PuTTY for the first time, you will see a window like the one below.